 When Lee was in hospital I’d sit with him for hours.
 He was physically unable to do some things, but he was the same person inside.
 His cognitive abilities were not affected.

 He knew what was going on, who was who, and what was being said around him.
 I’d talk to him and occasionally he’d talk back to me.
 I’d write him letters and pester him to write me one in return.
-He did write me one letter, in August ’99, but being a boy I guess I couldn’t expect many more from him anyway
+He did write me one letter, in August ’99, but being a boy I guess I couldn’t expect many more from him 🙂

-Mostly though we’d just sit together, as I found great comfort in just being with him.
+Mostly though we’d just sit together, as I found great comfort in just being near him.
 One day he slept through my whole visit, so I left him a letter and said I’d be back to visit the following week.